Asmaa-magdy-123/Asmaa-magdy-123/README.md

 ### 💻 Frontend Developer
 ---
 ## 🚀 About Me
-I'm a passionate **Frontend Developer** with over **3 years of experience** in learning and building real-world projects.
+I'm a passionate Frontend Developer with over 3 years of experience in learning and building real-world projects.
-I specialize in creating **responsive, high-performance, and user-friendly interfaces** using modern technologies.
+I specialize in creating responsive, high-performance, and user-friendly interfaces using modern technologies.
-I enjoy working closely with backend teams to integrate **RESTful APIs** and deliver complete, scalable solutions.
+I enjoy working closely with backend teams to integrate RESTful APIs and deliver complete, scalable solutions.
-I'm a **fast learner**, always improving my skills and focusing on delivering great **user experience (UX)** and optimized performance.
+I'm a fast learner, always improving my skills and focusing on delivering great user experience (UX) and optimized performance.
 ---
 ## 🛠️ Tech Stack

 ### 🎨 Frontend
 - HTML5, CSS3
 - JavaScript (ES6+), TypeScript